January 2022

 There are a number of ways in which a trust might terminate:

-The above methods of termination are all relatively self-explanatory except perhaps the final point, from which much commentary arises and so is worthy of further brief discussion.
+The above methods of terminating a trust are all relatively self-explanatory except perhaps the final point, from which much commentary arises and so is worthy of further brief discussion.
 Pursuant to the rule in Saunders v Vautier (which has a statutory equivalent in Guernsey under section 53(3) Trust Law) the beneficiaries of a trust between them wholly entitled to the trust property, as long as legally capable, not minors and in agreement, may direct the trustees to end the trust and transfer the trust property to themselves as beneficiaries absolutely.
 Recently, it was determined that this remains the case even in circumstances where a broad power to add further (unspecified) beneficiaries exists.[3]

 On the termination of a trust the trust property shall be distributed by the trustees within a reasonable time in accordance with the terms of the trust to the persons entitled thereto.[4]

-The termination of trust is an important event, both for those beneficially entitled under the trust and for the trustees.
+Terminating a trust is an important event, both for those beneficially entitled under the trust and for the trustees.
 Once assets are paid out and the trust is terminated, trustees no longer have any assets to call upon to meet any liabilities arising.
 Therefore, trustees may, as a matter of law, require that they be provided with reasonable security for liabilities (existing, future, contingent or otherwise) before distributing the trust property.[5]

 The method of termination a trust will likely impact what the primary considerations are for the various parties involved.
 Therefore, it is not possible to set out a comprehensive list to suit all circumstances.
 Perhaps the most common method for terminating a trust is by the trustee exercising its dispositive powers and making an appointment out of the remaining trust assets to the beneficiaries.
 So what must a trustee consider in these circumstances?